sts10/sts10.github.io/_drafts/2022-07-13-securedrop-docs-contribution.markdown

 > I took this as a challenge to do a little investigating.
 I installed and started up Tails (first time!) following [these instructions](https://tails.boum.org/install/linux/index.en.html).
 I then created a persistent storage partition (using a trivial passphrase) following [these instructions](https://tails.boum.org/doc/first_steps/persistence/index.en.html).
 In both cases, I was attempting to do what I'd assume a regular SecureDrop user would do, following current documentation.

-Next, we need a tool to tell us about the protections on this LUKS "lock".
+Next, we need a tool to tell us about the protections on this LUKS "safe".

 > Then I went off-script, and I set an admin password for Tails and installed cryptsetup from [the tar file linked from this Gitlab repo](https://gitlab.com/cryptsetup/cryptsetup#download) (installing via `sudo apt install cryptsetup` was giving me issues, I assume because its Tails).
 I then ran `sudo ./cryptsetup luksDump /dev/sdb2` to learn more about our new encrypted partition.
 Here's what it output:

-(In other words, I asked for more information about the lock I had just created.
+(In other words, I asked for more information about the safe I had just created and its lock.
 And here's what I got.)

 ```text
 LUKS header information for /dev/sdb2